CrowdStrike/puppet-falcon/README.md

 ## Description

-The `falcon` modules install, configures, and manges the `falcon` service across multiple operating systems and distributions.
+The `falcon` module installs, configures, and manages the `falcon` service across multiple operating systems and distributions.

 > **Note**: `puppet-falcon` is an open source project, not a CrowdStrike product.
 As such, it carries no formal support, expressed or implied.